theiconik/theiconik/README.md

 - 🌱 I’m currently exploring things and learning to code!
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2021 Goal: Start contributing to Open Source projects
-- ⚡ Hobbie: I love to create tech videos
+- ⚡ Hobbie: I love to create tech video
+- 😜 Fun fact: There's a "The Office" famous quote on my profile.

 ### Connect with me: